TadLeonard/husl-numpy/README.md

 ## Example 3: Melonize

 As a completely arbitrary challenge, let's highlight small changes in hue.
-Well walk along the HUSL hue spectrum in steps of 5 (the HUSL hue range runs from 0 to 360).
+We'll walk along the HUSL hue spectrum in steps of 5 (the HUSL hue range runs from 0 to 360).
 As we walk through each hue range, we'll alternate our effect on the image's pixels to create green and pink striations -- a kind of "watermelon" effect.